Hull vow to take legal action over Spygate if they lose Championship playoff final

-LONDON -- Hull City owner Acun Ilicali has promised to take legal action if his side are unsuccessful in Saturday's Championship playoff final.
+LONDON -- Hull City owner Acun Ilicali had promised to take legal action if his side were unsuccessful in Saturday's Championship playoff final.

+Hull eventually struck late to beat Middlesbrough 1-0 and book a spot in next season's Premier League.

 Hull found out on Wednesday, just four days before the final, that Boro would be their new opponents after the EFL's ruling.